 Basic net loss attributable to common stockholders, on a per share basis, is computed by dividing income available to common stockholders (the numerator) by the weighted-average number of common shares outstanding (the denominator) during the period.
 Shares issued during the period and shares reacquired during the period are weighted for the portion of the period that they were outstanding.
 The computation of diluted earnings per share ("EPS") is similar to the computation of basic EPS except that the denominator is increased to include the number of additional common shares that would have been outstanding if the dilutive potential common shares had been issued and computed in accordance with the treasury stock method.
 In addition, in computing the dilutive effect of convertible securities, the numerator is adjusted to add back the after-tax amount of interest recognized in the period associated with any convertible debt.
-Shares reserved for outstanding stock warrants and options totaling 2,746,497 and 2,216,615 for the years ended December 31, 2012 and 2011, respectively, were excluded from the computation of loss per share as their effect was antidilutive due to the Company's net loss in each of those years.
+Shares reserved for outstanding stock warrants and options and restricted stock units totaling 3,623,806 and 2,746,497 for the years ended December 31, 2013 and 2012, respectively, were excluded from the computation of loss per share as their effect was antidilutive due to the Company's net loss in each of those years.